pwhittlesea/pwhittlesea.github.com/_fiction/12-days-of-short-stories-13.md

 toc: false
 classes: wide
 categories: stories
-tags: writing
+tags: fiction

 excerpt: A short story based on the prompt 'devote'
 ---

 This is the sixth of a series of short stories I am writing this December.\
-[Click here](2024-11-24-12-days-of-short-stories.md) to read the explanation of why I'm writing them.
+[Click here](../_posts/2024-11-24-12-days-of-short-stories.md) to read the explanation of why I'm writing them.
 {: .notice--info}

 I wasn't ready for you to leave the way that you did.